projectglove/glove-monorepo/README.md

 #### `network_name`

 The substrate-based network the Glove service is connected to.

-#### `node_endpoint`

-The [node endpoint](https://wiki.polkadot.network/docs/maintain-endpoints) URL the service is using to interact with the network.
-This is only provided as a convenience for Glove clients, otherwise they can use any node endpoint as long as it points to the same network.
+This is a [SS58](https://github.com/paritytech/ss58-registry) unique identifier.

 #### `attestation_bundle`